jameslevine/noslopdrop/README.md

 - **Optimized images** - SVG favicon, no heavy assets
 - **Fast loading** - Typically under 100KB total

-## 📄 License

-This project is inspired by [nohello.net](https://nohello.net) and promotes responsible AI usage.
-Feel free to use, modify, and distribute.

 ## 🤝 Contributing

 Contributions are welcome!
 Areas for improvement: